 burger boy and I were excited to be invited to Fuku’s soft opening and I was even more excited as I haven’t experienced a teppanyaki restaurant before.
-I was in such awe watching the chef crack an egg that I dropped my then new white iPhone5 in my sauce I then had to gracefully fish it out, pretending I didn’t find the stickiness annoying before subtlety making my way to the much talked about bathroom to wash the sauce off.
+I was in such awe watching the chef crack an egg that I dropped on my then new white iPhone 5 in my sauce 😉 I then had to gracefully fish it out, pretending I didn’t find the stickiness annoying before subtlety making my way to the much talked about bathroom to wash the sauce off.

-Fuku’s sake wall which features around 500 bottles (half of which have been exclusively imported by the owner Brett), was impressive and my bro who went to Fuku the night before couldn’t stop raving about the $500 sake he was luckily shouted by one of the generous Fuku guests.
+Fuku’s sake wall featured around 500 bottles (half of which have been exclusively imported by the owner Brett), it was impressive and my bro who went to Fuku the night before couldn’t stop raving about the $500 sake he was luckily shouted by one of the generous Fuku guests.

 We had a good chat to Fuku owner Brett, who also owns Tsunami next door, about all things sake and how his reservation system was inspired by Momofuku Ko which just takes online reservations.
 So yep, Fuku is changing the Perth restaurant scene and does not have a phone – there are set seating times and you can only book via their website www.restaurant-fuku.com or take the chance and hope that the lantern outside is amber to indicate that there are seats available.

 Fuku has 3 menus, ‘good’, ‘better’ & ‘best’ (see below).
 Fuku put on the better menu (9 courses) for us at the soft opening with the matching wine option – so what we had would have costed $235 per person.

 |Best – 10 courses||$260|